uldahlalex/fs25_5_2/README.md

 ### Instructions:

-1. Make an event for issuing a JWT to a client upon valid sign in (see this file for easy security boilerplate: ``)
+1. Make an event for issuing a JWT to a client upon valid sign in (see this file for easy security boilerplate: `https://github.com/uldahlalex/fs25_5_2/blob/main/ExerciseCSolution/SecurityService.cs`)
 2. Make an event which is "protected" (a valid JWT is required).
-3. If a valid JWT is not attached to the DTO when reaching a "protected event", throw an exception and let the exception handler do its job
+3. If a valid JWT is not attached to the DTO when reaching a "protected event", throw an exception and let the global exception handler do its job

+Note: Postman Workspaces have a tendency to remove JWT's because they deem them as "leaked secrets", but this is how it looks when I send a valid dto:

 ![alt text](image-2.png)